 - Direct Message people for following you – Sure it’s very nice that you appreciate the fact that have elected to follow you on Twitter, however, there’s no need to auto-DM me with a personal greeting, in fact, if you do I will definitely promptly unfollow you!

-- Event live tweeting -updates from a conference, meetup, concert or other event are cool and interesting, however, if you take it upon yourself to try and convey everything that is taking place and posting 5-10 tweets per minute for several hours you’ll simply annoy everyone and definitely lose loads of followers
+- Event live tweeting -updates from a conference, meetup, concert or other event are cool and interesting so keep them up, however, if you take it upon yourself to try and convey everything that is taking place and posting 5-10 tweets per minute for several hours you’ll simply annoy everyone and definitely scare aware loads of followers

 - Photos from the tropics - Ok, we get it and it’s cool but I’m stuck in the rain, snow and sleet so beyond your initial photo upon landing to update me that you’ve gone on vacation, save all the beach photos and posts about how rough your day on the beach was and maybe drop them in a gallery when you get back rather than at 15 minute intervals for 2 weeks solid.